sreejank/Abstract_Neural_Metamers/README.md

 small_env.py: Grid training enviornment for RL agent (first set of experiments that use the eight chosen abstractions)

-small_env_4x4.py: Grid training enviornment for RL agent (second set of experiments that use the data-driven Gibbs Sampling with People abstract task distribution)
+episodic_env.py: Same grid training environment, but keeps track of a memory buffer (n prev timesteps) for the Episodic Planning Network agent

-train.py: Training code for RL agent in first set of experiments (goes with small_env.py)
+train.py: Training code for Recurrent Meta-RL agent in first set of experiments (goes with small_env.py)

-train_4x4.py: Training code for RL agent in second set of experiments (goes with small_env_4x4.py)
+train_epn.py: Training code for EPN agent in (goes with episodic_env.py)

+train_corelnet2.py: Training code for CorelNet agent.

+train_transformer.py: Training code for Transformer Agent.

+epn_policy.py: Implementation of EPN agent

+vit_policy.py: Implementation of Transformer agent

+corelnet_policy.py: Implementation of CorelNet agent.

+vit.py: Helper class for Transformer agent (implementation of self-attention)

 data/hyperparams_<rules>.pkl: Hyperparameters for a particular task distribution.
 Add "_null" to use the metamer distribution.